ovh/docs/pages/platform/public-cloud/using_openstack_tokens_for_multiple_calls/guide.en-gb.md

 ### Outline of a request
 Most requests sent to the OpenStack API must follow an authorization procedure, which involves generating a token and validating it.

-However, if you perform too much actions in a short time, some Openstack actions will fall in error due to too much API Calls
+However, if you perform too much actions in a short time, some Openstack actions will fall in error due to too much API Calls.
+Current limit is 60 token creation per minutes and per Openstack user, if you go above this limit, authentication endpoint will answer HTTP 429 error.

 For more information, see the [OpenStack API](http://developer.openstack.org/api-guide/quick-start/) documentation.